applesthepi/unnamedblocks/docs/faq.md

 # FAQ

 ### A Bad Scratch Clone.
 Nope! its soooo much faster and the blocks run almost native speeds.
-At the time of writing, Arch Linux can execute 1-2 million blocks per second.
+At the time of writing, Arch Linux can execute almost 3 million logging blocks per second on Arch Linux.
 Unnamed Blocks can also be modded very easily.
 Along with being easy, mods are very versatile and can do a lot.
 One of the pushes were trying to make is Unnamed Blocks will be better than Scratch in EVERY way.
 ### Is Unnamed Blocks Done?
 Unnamed Blocks is still in the early stages of development and things will continue to change as it gets developed for years to come.
 This goes for `RHR`, `Espresso`, `Cappuccino`, `Unnamed Blocks`, and all vanilla mods.
 Please be patient as this gets developed!
 ### Is Unnamed Blocks Slow?
 Not at all.
-At the time of writing, it's about 1-2 million vector logging blocks per second on Arch Linux.
+At the time of writing, it's almost 3 million logging blocks per second on Arch Linux.
 That's close to 400x faster than Python!
 ### Who Is Working on Unnamed Blocks?
 Two highschool students in dark rooms with coffee and jars of peanut butter; applesthepi and The-Emperor10 (Emp)
 ### Can Other People Work on It?